xrg/pfn-backup/README.md

 absolutely **your** duty to configure it correctly and verify that your backups contain the files you meant to preserve, are copied to a reliable place and your GPG key is handled properly.

+# Online mode

+As of version 0.9 , pfn-backup can work with an online database to manage the lifecycle of backup archives.

+Note that the remote database does **never** see into the contents of backups.

+The principle is trivial: an online database will keep track of all backup archives created on this machine, along with their hash[1].
+Then, whenever backups need to be copied/transferred or stored to long-life media, that online database can index them and use the recorded hash to verify their integrity.

+[1] MD5 is used, because the goal is to protect against accidental corruption of archives; not intentional manipulation.
+CPU usage is important: pfn-backup should only use the least possible resources to operate, never interfere with the machine's mission.